efarish/portfolio/README.md

 The types of projects in this portfolio are:

 - [Fundamentals](https://github.com/efarish/portfolio/tree/main/fundamentals): Examples of using commmon ML algorithms for various tasks.
 - [LLM Projects](https://github.com/efarish/portfolio/tree/main/llm): Examples of using large language models.
+Each has a demo on the README page.
 - [Research Projects](https://github.com/efarish/portfolio/tree/main/research): My application of Data Science techniques.